kubedb/docs/docs/guides/redis/update-version/sentinel.md

 We can see from the above output that the `RedisSentinelOpsRequest` has succeeded.

-Now, we are going to verify whether the `RedisSentinel` and the related `StatefulSets` their `Pods` have the new version image.
+Now, we are going to verify whether the `RedisSentinel` and the related `PetSets` their `Pods` have the new version image.
 Let's check,

 ```bash
 $ kubectl get redissentinel -n demo sen-sample -o=jsonpath='{.spec.version}{"\n"}'